Neal Adams: Other work for DC

 After Green Lantern/Green Arrow, Adams' contributions to DC, apart from his work on Batman, were sporadic, limiting to draw a Clark Kent back-up story in Superman #254 (1972) and sharing credits with Jim Aparo pencilling the Teen Titans in The Brave and the Bold #102 (1972).
 Adams also drew a few stories for Weird Western Tales and House of Mystery and covers for Action Comics and Justice League of America as well.
 Adams worked on the first intercompany superhero crossover Superman vs. the Amazing Spider-Man.
 Several of the Superman figures were redrawn by him.

 The last complete story that Adams drew at DC before opening his own company, Continuity Associates, was the oversize Superman vs. Muhammad Ali (1978) which Adams has called a personal favorite.
 After this, Adams' production for DC and Marvel was mainly limited to new covers for reprint editions of some of his work, such as Green Lantern/Green Arrow, The Avengers: The Kree-Skrull War, X-Men: Visionaries, Deadman Collection and The Saga of Ra's al Ghul, which were variously published as reprint miniseries or trade paperback collections.
 In 1988, he designed a new costume for DC's Robin character Dick Grayson.
-DC loved the redesign and adopted it to the comics years later when they introduced new Robin Tim Drake. a miniposter included in the first issue of the Robin limited series.
+DC loved the redesign and adopted it to the comics years later when they introduced new Robin Tim Drake.
+A miniposter was included in the first issue of the Robin limited series.